Dev-hwang/flutter_foreground_task/README.md

 * `playSound`: Whether to play sound when creating notifications.
 The default is `true`.
 * `iconData`: The data of the icon to display in the notification.
 If the value is null, the app launcher icon is used.
 * `interval`: The task call interval in milliseconds.
 The default is `5000`.
+* `autoRunOnBoot`: Whether to automatically run foreground task on boot.
+The default is `false`.
 * `printDevLog`: Whether to show the developer log.
 If this value is set to true, you can see logs of the activity (start, stop, etc) of the flutter_foreground_task plugin.
 It does not work in release mode.
 The default is `false`.

 ```dart